go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/sequential-agents.md

 title: "Sequential Agent"
 ---
 :::tip
-The Sequential Agent is a core component in the Blades framework used to implement sequential execution logic.
-It allows multiple tasks to be executed in a predetermined order, where the output of the previous task serves as the input for the next one.
+The Sequential Agent is the core component in the Blades framework for implementing sequential execution logic.
+It allows multiple tasks to be executed in a predetermined order, where the output of the previous task serves as the input for the next.
 This pattern is particularly suitable for linear business processes that require step-by-step handling.
 :::
 ## Core Concepts
 ```go